dewberryjanosz/polyrot/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Citation
-If you make use of Polyrot for any publications, please link to the code repository at
+If you make use of polyrot for any publications, please link to the code repository at

 <https://github.com/dewberryjanosz/polyrot>